human-solutions/fluent-typed/README.md

 // in build.rs
 fn main() -> std::process::ExitCode {
-    // Build with the default settings, which means to generate the src/l10n.rs file from
+    // Build with the default settings, which means to
+    // generate the src/l10n.rs file from the fluent
-    // the fluent translations found in the `locales/` folder, prefix the generated functions
+    // translations found in the `locales/` folder,
-    // with "msg_" and indent the code with 4 spaces.It also generates a single ftl file with
+    // prefix the generated functions with "msg_" and
+    // indent the code with 4 spaces.It also generates a
-    // all the languages, which is embedded in the binary.
+    // single ftl file with all the languages, which is
+    // embedded in the binary.
 See the BuildOptions and
     // FtlOutputOptions for all the configuration options.
     //
     // This function returns an ExitCode.
     build_from_locales_folder(BuildOptions::default())

-    // Note: there are also fluent_typed::try_build_from_locales_folder which returns a Result }
+    // Note: there are also `try_build_from_locales_folder`
+    // which returns a Result
+}
 ```